Accommodative Testing Center

-The ATATC was established by ODS to perform two vital functions for students with disabilities and the faculty of the University of New Orleans.
-The first is to provide a centralized facility for the provision of academic accommodations by the ODS staff.
+The ATC was established by the University to perform two vital functions for students with disabilities and the faculty of the University of New Orleans.
+The first is to provide a centralized facility for the provision of academic accommodations by our staff.
 The second is to provide a centralized location for adaptive technology for use by students.

 - Monday through Friday, 8:00 a.m. until 4:30 p.m.

-- During final exams, the ATATC may open additional hours.*
+- During final exams, the ATATC may open additional hours (early, late and Saturday.)

 Earl K. Long Library Room 126E

 8:00 a.m. until 4:30 p.m.*

 Policies for Testing Accommodations/Appointments